NadimGhaznavi/textual-plot/README.md

 # A native plotting widget for Textual apps

 [Textual](https://www.textualize.io/) is an excellent Python framework for building applications in the terminal, or on the web.
 This library provides a plot widget which your app can use to plot all kinds of quantitative data.
 So, no pie charts, sorry.
-The widget support scatter plots and line plots, and can also draw using _high-resolution_ characters like unicode half blocks, quadrants and 8-dot Braille characters.
+The widget support scatter plots, line plots and bar plots, and can also draw using _high-resolution_ characters like unicode half blocks, quadrants and 8-dot Braille characters.
 It may still be apparent that these are drawn using characters that take up a full block in the terminal, especially when plot series overlap.
 However, the use of these characters can reduce the line thickness and improve the resolution tremendously.

 ## Screenshots